romqrq/Pawer/README.md

 ### Design Choices

-The overall feel of the game is one that is designed for children to enjoy.
-The following design choices were made with this in mind:
+The application is aimed to provide users with a clean, consistent and easy-to-use interface with an engaging and intuitive design.

 **Fonts**

-- The primary font **Fredoka One** was chosen because it resembles the simple letters used in products made for pre-school children.
-It's likeness to fridge magnets for children is nostalgic for parents as well.
+- The header font **Alfa Slab One** was chosen because it has a professional look and strong character while still highly readable.
+It is aimed to catch the eye when the user is "sweeping" the screen looking for information.

-- The secondary font **Bubblegum Sans** was chosen for its childlike qualities, while complementing the primary font nicely in style because it is more compact.
+- The secondary font **Lexend Tera** was chosen to counter balance the header, adding a slim look with more spaced letters.
+It introduces a more informal visual while still favoring the readability.

+- The tertiary font **Roboto** was chosen for the general text, offering a mid-term to the two previous fonts and keeping the page ballanced.
+It is a font with high readability and keeps a clean and professional look.

 **Icons**

-- All icons used were chosen for their obvious meaning and purpose so that they can be understood by everyone.
+- All icons used were chosen from materialize library.
+They are all icons that have strongly established meaning and are widely used accross the internet making them easy to understand by the users.

 **Colours**

-- The primary colour choices of dark and light blue for the logo, titles and text were chosen because they have a clean clear aspect while contrasting each other well.
+- The colours chosen to the logo were a mustard-yellow, black and red.
+The red and yellow colours have an attention-grabbing propriety as human brain is hardwired to pay attention to these colours for primitive survival reasons.
+The black colour brings contrast, balance and readability to the logo.

+- The buttons are on a green colour and this colour is used only for buttons, the contrast with the main colour scheme makes it grab attention.
+This way the user has a more consistent and predictable experience.

-- Other colours used in the project were taken from the trophy image sourced, using a colour picker in Photoshop to make sure all colours used were consistent across the entire project.
+- The colours were saved as variables on scss file and are recalled from these variables accross the styling files to make sure the colours are consistent across the entire project.

 **Styling**

+- The materialize parallax class was used to give users a distinct scrolling experience while framing content, helping user to localize the information.
-- Cards and container boxes were given rounded corners to continue the child friendly theme, many real life memory cards for children have corners like this.
+- Cards and buttons have slightly rounded corners for a more smooth visual.
-- Repeating the same rounded corner pattern throughout the page keeps consistency in design and maintains the feeling that all elements belong together.
+- Cards and buttons have a slight shading for improved perspective perception by the user, helping them to recognize interactive elements on the page.
+- Each database entry is displayed on a separate card, making clear to the user the individuality of each entry.
+- Repetition of patterns accross the whole application provides consistency and helps the user getting familiarized to the application.

 **Backgrounds**

+- The elements with the parallax class display pictures that help setting the theme and the feel for each specific section or page.
+- Content areas have plain white background to keep it neutral and not to compete for attention with content and pictures.

 - The background image of toy trains was chosen to give the feeling of playing the game in a child's playroom.
 - Specifically chosen because it is a "flat-lay" - a photograph taken from directly above - this means the background complements the game without distracting from it.